wowthemesnet/mediumish-theme-jekyll/_posts/2020-01-18-import-shapefile-to-postgres-using-qgis.md

 ---
 layout: post
-title:  "NodeJS+Cloud PostgreSQL+"
+title:  "Import Shapefile to PostgreSQL using QGIS."
 author: munna
 categories: [ tutorial, Deployment]
 tags: [GAE, NodeJS, PostgreSQL]
 image: assets/images/google-app-engine-deployment.png
 description: "QGiS is best tools to perform any types of GIS task.
 Can be also use QGIS for import data into QGIS from excel/csv/shapefiles etc."
-featured: true
+featured: false
 hidden: true
 # rating: 4.5
 ---

-QGIS is best opensource desktop tools to perform any types of GIS operation.
-Here i will show you how to import shape files to postgres.
+QGIS is best OpenSource desktop tools to perform any types of GIS task.
+Here i will show you how to import shape files to postgres using QGIS.

 ## Setup a PostgreSQL connection in QGIS.